Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

 \section{Discrete estimates on uniform spanning trees}

 The goal of this section is to gather the lemmas needed in \cref{S:proof_discrete} for the proof of the main result, \cref{T:winding_intro}.
 To make the purpose of the results in this section more clear, it will be useful for the reader to recall the general overview of the proof in \cref{S:overview}.
-Recall that one additional difficulty comes from the fact that we need to work with moments and not only in law.
+Recall that one additional difficulty comes from the fact that we need to deal with convergence of moments and not just convergence in law.
 Therefore we also need a priori estimates on the tails of our variables to use Cauchy--Schwarz bounds and dominated convergence theorems.
 In particular a bound on the tail of the winding of loop-erased random walk is derived in \cref{SS:winding}.

-\subsection{Assumptions on the graph.}
+\subsection{Assumptions on the graph}

-Let $G$ be a planar infinite graph embedded properly in the plane.
-This means that the embedding is such that no two edges cross each other.
+Let $\{G^\d\}_{\delta >0}$ be a sequence of planar infinite (directed, weighted) graphs embedded properly in the plane.
+This means that for any $\delta>0$ the embedding is such that no two edges cross each other.
+(The reader may think of $\delta$ usefully as a ``mesh size" or microscopic scale).
 Vertices of the graph are identified with some points in $\C$ given by the embedding.
-We allow $G$ to have oriented edges with weights and a continuous simple random walk $\{X_t\}_{t \ge 0}$ on such a graph $G$ is defined in the usual way: the walker jumps from $u$ to $v$ at rate $w(u,v)$ where $w(u,v)$ denotes the weight of the oriented edge $(u,v)$.
-Given a vertex $u $ in $F$, let $\P_u$ denote the law of continuous time simple random walk on $G$ started from $u$.
-Let $\Gd$ denote the embedding rescaled by $\delta$ (this means we look at the embedding which is $\delta$ times the original embedding).
+We allow $G^\d$ to have oriented edges with weights.
+A continuous time simple random walk $\{X_t\}_{t \ge 0}$ on such a graph $G^\d$ is defined in the usual way: the walker jumps from $u$ to $v$ at rate $w(u,v)$ where $w(u,v)$ denotes the weight of the oriented edge $(u,v)$.
+Given a vertex $u $ in $G^\d$, let $\P_u$ denote the law of continuous time simple random walk on $G^\d$ started from $u$.
 For $A \subset \C$, we denote by $A^\d$ the set of vertices of $\Gd$ in $A$.

 In this section, $B(a,r)$ will denote the set $\{z:|z-a|<r\}$.
 For $A \subset \C$, denote by $A+z := \{z+x:x \in A\}$ to be the translation of $A$ by $z$.
-We assume $G $ has the following properties.
+We assume $G^\d $ has the following properties.

 \begin{enumerate}[{(}i{)}]